 On October 5th, 1936, a significant event unfolded in Jarrow.
 The marchers, consisting of 200 men, gathered at the local Town Hall and proceeded to Christ Church for a service before embarking on a historic journey.
 As they left the church, they were met with large crowds, marking the beginning of their remarkable undertaking.

-As well as the 200 men who made up the rear of the marchers, the local brass band, the Mayor, the Town Clerk, and two men carrying an oak box containing the petition signed by 11,000 residents of Jarrow, were upfront.
-Miss Ellen Wilkinson, Councilor Joe Hanlon, Councilor David Riley, and Alderman Joe Symonds, were also among those at the front.
+Leading the marchers were the local brass band, the Mayor, the Town Clerk, and two individuals carrying an oak box containing a petition signed by 11,000 Jarrow residents.
+Notable figures like Miss Ellen Wilkinson, Councilor Joe Hanlon, Councilor David Riley, and Alderman Joe Symonds were also among those at the front.

-Arriving at Ferryhill, a town that relied heavily on the coal industry and going through serious economic suffering of its own, the men received a warm welcome and some much-needed food.
-The next morning saw them tucking into a hearty breakfast of bacon and eggs.
-By now, the doctors had their fair share of foot blisters to treat and two health problems of a more serious nature.
-A young boy had a seizure, an older man developed a septic heel and doctors agreed that they should both return home.
+Upon reaching Ferryhill, a town deeply affected by its own economic struggles due to its reliance on the coal industry, the men received a warm welcome and much-needed food.
+The following morning, they enjoyed a hearty breakfast of bacon and eggs.
+At this point, the doctors attending to the marchers had their hands full with foot blisters and two more serious health issues.
+A young boy experienced a seizure, and an older man developed a septic heel, leading the doctors to decide that both individuals should return home.

 Follow the Marchers: Ferryhill to Ripon.